Minor Electric Shocks: Are They Dangerous?

 Severity of injury

-Regardless of whether it’s called “minor” or “major,” the damage and harm that an electric shock can cause will depend on several factors:
+Regardless of whether it’s called “minor” or “major,” every electric shock is dangerous, and the extent of the damage and harm will depend on several factors:

 Injuries